PeppeL-G/bagawork/docs/src/routes/(default)/documentation/updater/+page.md

 ::: tip Example

-In this example, the displayed time is only updated when you click on the `Button`.
+In this example, the displayed time is only updated when you click on the `Button` without reloading the entire page.

 ```js baga-show-editor-code
 class StartPage extends Page{